PREVIEW: THE GOUGE

 “Just c’mon,” Tommy urged her on.
 “Let’s walk up to the bluff.”

 Karen looked into the darkness behind the woods line.
 She wanted to be with Tommy, but he was heading straight into the land of the creepy.
-The scary stories about the woods were tiptoeing into the back of Karen’s mind—the “Man in the Woods” that chopped up teenagers and hung them from trees.
-It was a stupid old folk story that everyone told in school, but it was enough to make it hard to take that first step into the woods.
+The scary stories about the woods were tiptoeing into the back of Karen’s mind—“The Man in the Woods” that chopped up teenagers and hung them from trees.
+It was a stupid old folk story that everyone told in school, but it was enough to make it hard to take that first step into the dark line of trees.

 “You scared?”
 Tommy asked.